rurounigit/movie_data_viz/README.md

 *   **Dynamic Movie Selection:** Choose from a list of movies loaded from your data source to explore different relationship networks.
 *   **Detailed Hover Information:**
     *   **Characters:** Hover over a node to see the character's name, actor, group, detailed description, and associated images (actor and character-specific).
-    *   **Relationships:** Hover over an edge to view its type, strength, sentiment (e.g., positive, negative, complicated), and a specific description.
+    *   **Relationships:** Hover over an edge to view its type, strength, sentiment (e.g., positive, negative, complicated), specific description, and a potential illustrative image for the relationship.
 *   **Dynamic Legend:** Automatically updates to show the character groups and relationship sentiments present in the currently selected movie's network.
 *   **Plot Summary Panel:** Displays the plot synopsis for the selected movie, with an intelligent highlighting feature that emphasizes character names as you hover over their corresponding nodes in the network.
 *   **Physics-Based Layout:** The graph uses a force-directed layout that simulates physical forces, providing an organic and easy-to-understand arrangement of nodes.